SavitriBisht/coursera-getting-and-cleaning-data-peer-assessment/CodeBook.md

 It creates a tidy.csv which contains the average of each variable for each activity and each subject.

 The datasets will be saved on your working directory.

+#Variables

+variables are just the calculatd means and standard deviations of these sets of data - one each for the X, Y and Z dimensions:

+tBodyAcc-X

+tBodyAcc-Y

+tBodyAcc-Z

+tBodyGyro-X

+tBodyGyro-Y

+tBodyGyro-Z

+Each of these has a mean and standard deviation version.
+Examples:

+tBodyAcc-mean()-X: Mean of base body acceleration data in the X dimension

+tBodyGyro-std()-Y: Standard deviation of base body gyroscope measurement in the Y dimension